onjara/optic/streams/fileStream/README.md

 ## Formatting the log records

 The file stream takes in any of Optic's formatters.
-See the [full documentation](../..#log-formatting) on formatting for details.
+See the [full documentation](https://github.com/onjara/optic#log-formatting) on formatting for details.

 ## Log buffering

-File system writes are comparatively very slow compared to module execution.
-To reduce this performance hit, log records are buffered (held in memory) until a threshold is reached at which point the buffered log records are 'flushed' to the log file in one go.
-This single larger file system access is much more efficient than many smaller writes.
+File system writes are very slow compared to module execution.
+To improve log write performance, log records are buffered (held in memory) until a threshold is reached at which point the buffered log records are 'flushed' to the log file in one go.
+This single larger file system access is much more efficient than many smaller writes, resulting in greater module performance.

 The default buffer size is 8,192 bytes.
-You can also set this value programmatically if you want a different buffer size:
+This value can be set programmatically if you want a different buffer size:
 ```typescript
 const fileStream = new FileStream("./logFile.txt")